Guide

 Automation and Artificial Intelligence

 The use of automation and artificial intelligence (AI) in skill management offers significant advantages.
-Automated systems can quickly analyze large amounts of data and identify patterns indicating future training needs.
-AI can help create personalized learning paths for employees based on their individual strengths and areas for development.
-This enables more effective and efficient training.
+Automated systems can quickly analyze large amounts of data and identify patterns that indicate future training needs.
+AI can help create customized learning paths for employees based on their individual strengths and development areas, enabling more effective and efficient personalized training.

 Cloud-Based Solutions and Mobile Accessibility